Grand Theft Auto clone: Recent history

 Variations of the Grand Theft Auto formula have also been applied to games aimed at children and younger audiences, most notably with Lego City Undercover, first released in 2013 for the Wii U with a remastered version for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One released in 2017.
-As is with the True Crime and later Sleeping Dogs games, the game is role-reversed with the player taking on the role of a police officer enforcing the law, rather than of a criminal, although the player is required to commit criminal acts on some occasions in order to infiltrate criminal gangs.
+As is with the True Crime and later Sleeping Dogs games, the game is role-reversed with the player taking on the role of a police officer enforcing the law, rather than of a criminal, although the player is required to commit criminal acts on some occasions in order to infiltrate criminal gangs, albeit in a tone and manner appropriate for the game's intended target audience.
+Lego City Undercover also drew comparisons with its predecessor Lego Island as both shared elements of open-world gameplay and exploration not unlike Grand Theft Auto.
 Another lesser-known example is the 2011 Wii open world sports game Go Vacation, described by IGN reviewer Audrey Drake as Wii Sports Resort meets Grand Theft Auto, in which players can freely roam four different resorts in a variety of vehicles.

+In 2025, an upcoming open-world action game Last Drop developed by Finnish studio Lohkare Games, often described as a "Finnish GTA", was announced.
+Featuring protagonist Seppo Sahtivaara, the game focuses on 90s Finnish nostalgia in the city of Nykylä, featuring fighting and story-driven gameplay.
+The demo version was released on Steam in March 2026, and the game itself was released in Early Access in August 2026.